benjymous/annotations/sandman/sandman.05.md

 <Kull29@aol.com> says:

 Actually, Gotham was not where the first Batman stories were set.
 In Detective Comics#31, a caption reads "Through the dark of a New York night".
-(This shows the influence of the Shadow stories by Walter Gibsonon the Batman; the Shadow stories were set in New York.)
+(This shows the influence of the Shadow stories by Walter Gibson on the Batman; the Shadow stories were set in New York.)
 By 1941 at least (Batman#4), though, the words "Gotham City" were in use.
 (Actually, Overstreet list Wow Comics#1, from Fawcett, as the first comic book mention of the word "Gotham".)
     Gotham, as noted, is in real life a nickname for New York.
 As a guess, I'd say that the switch from New York to a fictional Gotham City was a case of mistaken evolution.
 I think what might have happened was that Bill Finger, who wrote the early Batman stories, was something of an intellectual by all accounts.
 He probably used the word Gotham in his captions as a poetic synonym for New York a couple of times.
 Less educated writers, referencing Finger's work, probably picked up on these captions, but probably did not know what the word Gotham meant.
 They thus only used the word Gotham as the name of the setting of the Batman stories.
 Finally, all association with New York had been forgotten.
-    (A similar story may account for how Superman, whose first stories were set in Cleveland (!), ended up living in Metropolis.
-[Metropolis is a synonym for city, but later writers probably did not know that.
+    A similar story may account for how Superman, whose first stories were set in Cleveland (!), ended up living in Metropolis.
+[Metropolis is a synonym for city, but later writers probably did not know that.]
 Actually, these changes of artists and writers probably account for many Golden Age comic book continuity mistakes.
-As an example, Lex Luthor was originally not bald; he had red hair.
+As an example, Lex Luthor was originally not bald;
+he had red hair.
 It wasn't until about Superman#10 that he was depicted as bald.
-What happended was that in Superman#4, there was a story where Luthor is seen talking to a bald henchman.
+What happened was that in Superman#4, there was a story where Luthor is seen talking to a bald henchman.
 It is now certain that an artist, looking for a reference to draw from, was confused and thought that the henchman was supposed to be Luthor, and so drew his version of Luthor that way!

 	Panel 4:  The City of Focative Mirrors is evidently a throwaway Martian cultural reference.
 From context, it might be assumed to be roughly equivalent to Heaven (or Gaiman's "Silver City," from later issues).
 Morpheus' offer is